 The equality $\psi_{\vf,\vg}= \psi_{\vf} \circ \psi_{\vg} $ is precisely the cocycle condition for the projective $G$-module $\,_ZS$.
 The second coherence condition degenerates since $\vi_{\sC}$ and $\Theta^2_{A\, \star}$ are identities.
 The coherence condition becomes

 once applied to an object $M\in \sC$.
 This is equal to the identity:

-{\bf 4.} If $\mu$ is not necessarily realisable, the argument in Part~3 still works.
+{\bf 4.} If $\mu$ is not necessarily realizable, the argument in Part~3 still works.
 The only difference is that $S$ is infinite dimensional.
 This means that $S_i$ is infinite dimensional for some $i$ and the corresponding direct summand $\End_ZS_i$ is an infinite full matrix algebra.
-Consequently, the image of $\psi$ in $\Theta_A$ consists of semisimple $A$-module that are direct sums of standard modules.
+Consequently, the image of $\psi$ in $\Theta_A$ consists of those semisimple $A$-modules that are direct sums of standard modules.
 (Notice that the infinite full matrix algebra has also non-standard simple modules.) \end{proof}

 This result extends to 2-groups using Extension Lemma~\ref{Extension}.